 Illustration Brief Generator & Written Briefs to Use as Practice Exercises

-When you start your illustrator’s career, it can be hard to build a portfolio or get your first jobs as an illustrator.
+When you start your career as an illustrator, it can be hard to start out with building a portfolio or getting your first jobs as an illustrator.
 Luckily, there are many ways to solve this issue and make sure you have enough work in your portfolio to give potential clients an idea of the kind of work you can deliver.

 Generate Illustration Briefs

 Using FakeClients’ illustration brief generator, a randomly generated brief for an illustration 'job' will be generated.
 You can use these briefs as a reference for your next project and act like you are illustrating for a real client.
 This will help you create new work to feature on your portfolio and show to potential employers that want to hire you.
 The illustration briefs feature various requirements for you to practice with, like the type of illustration, for example; pencil illustrations, charcoal, and many more.
 It has hundreds of options and thousands of combinations so you’ll never run out of practice briefs.